 The Act states that persons and/or premises that conduct certain activities will be required to obtain a licence from the Council.
 The activities that are covered include;

 The supply of alcohol to club members and their guests;

 "Regulated entertainment" is defined as any of the following which take place in the presence of an audience for the entertainment of that audience and are provided for members of the public or a section of the public or exclusively for the members of a qualifying club and/or their guests or for consideration and with a view to profit:

-f) A performance of live music (subject to certain exemptions - please see Live Music Act 2012 for further information).
+f) A performance of live music (subject to certain exemptions - for further information please see Live Music Act 2012);

 g) Playing of recorded music.